HollerLondon/sfMooToolsFormExtraPlugin/README.md

 Datepicker - dropdown
 ---------------------

-A Datepicker with the calendar control appearing when the user clicks on the calendar image.
+A date picker with the calendar control appearing when the user clicks on the calendar image.

 ### Default configuration: ###